ravendb/docs/version_2_5/docs/server/extending/bundles/morelikethis.markdown

-﻿# More Like This Bundle
+﻿# Bundle: More Like This

 More Like This returns a list of similar documents that are related to a given document.
 This feature can be used, for example, when viewing an article many news sites show a list of related articles at the bottom of the page.
 To accomplish this, the RavenDB More Like This uses the More Like This from Lucene contrib project.
 To find out how this more about the algorithm Aaron Johnson has an [excellent blog](http://cephas.net/blog/2008/03/30/how-morelikethis-works-in-lucene/) post describing it.

 ## Installation

-Place the Raven.Bundles.MoreLikeThis.dll file in the server's Plugins directory, and  reference Raven.Client.MoreLikeThis in your project to add MoreLikeThis support to the Client API.
+This bundle is built-in into server and client and do not need any installation.

 ## Usage
 ### Setup